Adlink-ROS/TSN-tutorial/taprio/TAPRIO on Docker.md

 #Error response from daemon: -o parent interface was not found on the host: en0
 ```

-The reason might be because Docker Desktop on MacOS runs a hidden
+The reason might be because Docker Desktop on MacOS runs a hidden Linux VM,
-Linux VM, and that might also make the macvlan driver tricky to set
+and that might also make the macvlan driver tricky to setup.
-up.

 ### Ubuntu20.04

-The goal is to create two Docker containers that communicate using
+The goal is to create two Docker containers that communicate using ipvlan.
-ipvlan.
-On the virtual network interface inside the containers,
-configure tc qdisc taprio.
+On the virtual network interface inside the containers, configure tc qdisc taprio.

 - Set IPVALN